 How to Select the Right Journal Database

 Journal databases are an important research tool to navigate prior to completing a well-organized research publication.
 Following on from the first steps of finding the right journal to publish, the exploration delineates by research topic thereafter.
 Once you find a key platform suited for your impending publication, you can investigate its potential to build up your manuscript.
-Therefore selecting the right journal database is as important as selecting the right journal for your manuscript.
+Therefore selecting the right journal database is as important as the right journal selection for your manuscript.

 The frontiers of research have increasingly become multidisciplinary with the advent of advanced and interconnected technologies.
 In alignment, many multidisciplinary research databases have come into existence, including Academic Search Complete, designed for academic and government institutions.
 At a glance, the database supports cutting-edge multidisciplinary research fields, offering journal lists by title or subject.
 The full-text subject title lists range from the social sciences and humanities, to health and medicine, science and education.
 In accordance with multidisciplinary subjects of interest, the list offers journal publications, publishers and details of the journal’s peer-review process.
 The database includes more than 4,000 active full-text, peer-reviewed journals that exclude an embargo, and are indexed on Scopus.
 In addition to journal information, the database hosts author affiliations, email addresses, abstracts, keywords and native files in PDF format.

 Humanities and Social Sciences